-Similar to another very functional two letter word se, the Spanish pronoun lo is used in a number of structures for replacing or creating new ideas in Spanish.
+Similar to another very functional two-letter word se, we can use the Spanish pronoun lo in several structures for replacing or creating new ideas in Spanish.

 The most obvious use of lo is in the translation of the English word ‘it’.
 But, lo is capable of forming much more complicated ideas.

 In this post, you’ll learn the 4 uses of lo including how to use it as a direct object, how to combine it with Spanish adjectives to create new ideas, how to use it in one of the most common Spanish relative pronouns, plus a few common errors that students make with lo such as using it when it shouldn’t be there.

 Use 1 – Lo as a direct object pronoun

 I’ve written about Spanish direct and indirect object pronouns a bit already, so I’m not going to get into all of the details here.
 But, I will give you the short version.

 A direct object pronoun is a word that replaces the object of the sentence.

 Do you have my wallet?

 And you did, you could respond by saying: